 1. Laser welding of aluminum alloy

-Deep penetration welding is often used in aluminum alloy laser welding.
-The main difficulty in welding is its high reflectivity to laser beam and its high thermal conductivity.
+Deep penetration welding is a commonly used technique in aluminum alloy laser welding.
+The main challenges in this process are the high reflectivity of the aluminum alloy to the laser beam and its high thermal conductivity.

-When laser welding aluminum and aluminum alloys, in addition to the problem of energy density, there are three important problems to be solved: porosity, thermal crack and serious weld irregularity.
+When laser welding aluminum and aluminum alloys, there are three key challenges that must be addressed: porosity, thermal cracking, and significant irregularity in the weld.

 2. Laser welding of titanium alloy

-Titanium alloy is an excellent structural material with high specific strength, good plasticity and toughness and high corrosion resistance.
+Titanium alloy is an outstanding structural material with remarkable specific strength, good ductility and toughness, and exceptional resistance to corrosion.

-Titanium has active chemical properties and is very sensitive to oxidation.
+However, titanium has highly reactive chemical properties and is highly susceptible to oxidation.

-It is also very sensitive to gap embrittlement caused by oxygen, hydrogen, nitrogen and carbon atoms.
+Additionally, titanium is also extremely sensitive to gap embrittlement caused by the presence of oxygen, hydrogen, nitrogen, and carbon atoms.

 3. Laser welding of Superalloys

-Laser welding can weld all kinds of superalloys, including aging treated alloys with high content of A1 and Ti that are difficult to weld by arc welding, and good joints can be obtained.
+Laser welding is capable of welding all types of superalloys, including those with high levels of Al and Ti that are difficult to weld using arc welding, resulting in high-quality joints.

-Helium or the mixture of helium and a small amount of hydrogen is recommended as the shielding gas for laser welding.
+It is recommended to use helium or a mixture of helium and a small amount of hydrogen as the shielding gas during laser welding of superalloys.

 4. Laser welding of dissimilar materials

-The laser can also weld ceramics, glass, composite materials, etc.
+In addition to metals, laser welding can also be used to weld ceramics, glass, composite materials, and more.

 When welding ceramics, preheating is necessary to prevent cracking.
 The recommended preheat temperature is 1500°C and the welding is performed in air.